-For the mushroom bruschetta: Heat 2 tablespoons butter in heavy large skillet over medium high heat.
+For the mushroom bruschetta: Heat 2 tablespoons butter in a heavy large skillet over medium-high heat.
 Meanwhile heat oven to 450°F. Add the chopped mushroom to the skillet.
 Cook until slightly browned, stirring occasionally.
 Add scallions and thyme and cook for until the scallions wilt, about 2 minutes.
 Add salt and pepper to taste.
 Remove from heat and spoon mushroom mixture into a bowl.
 Set aside.

 Sadly a few years ago voles decimated my parents’ asparagus beds but they put in new ones surrounded by wire cages to protect the roots.
 The wire cages seem to be doing the job because the new plants are flourishing.

 Generally, when I roast asparagus I go with olive oil, sesame seeds, and garlic salt but the Greenwich Grill’s version was delicious and substantial enough to be a light lunch.
 The Greenwich Grill is an interesting place.
 It specializes in Italian food with Japanese touches.
 For instance, our bread was served with tuna infused cream cheese (I’m not a fan) instead of the usual olive oil.
 I preferred their Italian focused dishes like asparagus or the chicken with bacon.